-Figure 3 plots the distribution of the β -estimates in a boom and a recession, their difference and a weighted average where the weights are based on the unconditional probability of being in a recession versus in a boom.7 The weighted average is a proxy for the overall policy effect.
+Graph 3 plots the distribution of the β -estimates in a boom and a recession, their difference and a weighted average where the weights are based on the unconditional probability of being in a recession versus in a boom.
+The weighted average is a proxy for the overall policy effect.
 In a recession, 60 out of 74 industries are negatively affected by a policy tightening, whereas in an expansion only 41 industries are negatively affected.
-While the average difference between the effect in a recession versus a boom is clearly negative at -0.48, there are 20 industries in which the policy effect in a recession is not larger than in an expansion.
-The correlation between the policy effects in downturns and those in expansions is surprisingly low at 0.07.
+While the average difference between the effect in a recession versus a boom is clearly positive at 0.48, there are 20 industries in which the policy effect in a recession is not larger than in an expansion.
+The

-6 Estimates are obtained for 11 industries from 7 countries.
+Estimations are done for 11 industries from 7 countries.
 3 industries (all in Belgium) are excluded because data are only available for a much shorter sample period.
-Also see the Appendix for a discussion of the data.
+See also appendix 1 for a discussion of the data.

-$^{^{7}}$ The weighted average of the policy effects in booms and recessions is equal to the estimated policy effects in a regression similar to (1) where we do not take into account different business cycle phases.
+The weighted average of the policy effects in booms and recessions is equal to the estimated policy effects in a regression similar to equation [1] where we do not take into account different business cycle phases.